TUDelft-CITG/MUDE/book/intro.md

 Exam questions are also designed such that specialized knowledge is not needed to solve them; however, you should be able to recognize loads and resistances and series and parallel systems for any simple civil engineering and geoscience application provided on the exam.
 ```
+### Additional Resources

+If you are in need of a quick refresher on fundamental probability and statistics topics, you may find the online course [Probability and Statistics Applications for MUDE](https://tudelft-citg.github.io/learn-probability/) helpful.
+This course was created for incoming students to the MSc program.
+If you have no background in proability and statistics you will need to take a more thorough course: begninning in Summer 2023 two online courses, one on probability the other on statistics, will be available on EdX from the TU Delft Mathematics Department.

 ### Updates and Citation